AndroidPillars/Kotlin/CHAPTER-2.md

 - This exception type extends the Throwable class.
 - Example: IOException, SQLException, FileNotFoundException, ClassNotFoundException etc.

-__Unchecked Exception__

-- The classes which inherit RuntimeException are known as unchecked exceptions.
-- Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
-- Example:  ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.

-__Error__

-- Error is irrecoverable.
-- Example: OutOfMemoryError, VirtualMachineError, AssertionError etc.

 ```ruby
 throw MyException("this throws an exception")
 ```